Gareth Bale: 2017 to 2021

 On 19 December 2018, Bale scored a hat-trick in a 3–1 win over Kashima Antlers in the semi-finals of the 2018 FIFA Club World Cup.
 He became the third player to score a hat-trick in a FIFA Club World Cup match after Cristiano Ronaldo and Luis Suárez.
 He also became the third player to score in three editions of the competition after Cristiano Ronaldo and Lionel Messi.
-He was awarded the Golden Ball after Real Madrid won the competition by beating Al Ain FC 4–1 in the final.
+He was awarded the Golden Ball after Real Madrid won the competition by beating Al Ain 4–1 in the final.

 On 9 February 2019, Bale scored his 100th goal for Real Madrid after scoring the team's third goal as a substitute in a 3–1 away win over cross-city rivals Atlético Madrid; however, he was also the source of controversy in the media following the match, due to the "provocative" goal celebration that he made towards the opposition fans.

 In July 2019, he was close to leaving the club, according to manager Zinedine Zidane, but later that month a proposed transfer to Chinese club Jiangsu Suning was called off by Real Madrid.
 In October 2019, Bale was said to be "angry" at Real Madrid and wanted to leave, but later that month Zidane said Bale had never asked to leave.
 Ex-Real Madrid president Ramón Calderón also said that Bale should return to Tottenham Hotspur.
 He made 16 appearances during the league season, as Real Madrid won the 2019–20 La Liga.